OpenTranslationBible/open-bible/en-GB/02.Exodus/md/exodus-20.md

 “Remember the Sabbath day, to keep it holy.

 ## Exodus 20:9
-For six days you shall labour and do all your work,
+For six days you are to work and complete all your tasks,

 ## Exodus 20:10
 but the seventh day is a Sabbath to the Lord your God.
 On it you shall not do any work, neither you, nor your son or daughter, nor your male or female servant, nor your cattle, nor the foreigner residing in your towns.

 ## Exodus 20:11
-For in six days the Lord made the heavens and the earth, the sea, and all that is in them, but he rested on the seventh day.
+For in six days the Lord created the heavens and the earth, the sea, and everything in them, and then rested on the seventh day.
 Therefore the Lord blessed the Sabbath day and made it holy.

 ## Exodus 20:12
 “Honour your father and your mother, so that your days may be long in the land the Lord your God is giving you.